ecrucru/anticrux/README.md

 This option weakens the AI because it relies on the systematic mistake of the opponent to take an advantage if there is an opportunity to win or lose.

 It is often used in coordination with the option AntiCrux.options.ai.worstCase.

+- **AntiCrux.options.ai.distance**

+This option favors the proximity between the pieces independently from their color.
+It ensures that the pieces meet each other to get trapped.
+Consequently, it reduces the diversity of the moves and it increases the ability of the AI to win.

+The first analysis takes the smallest average distance between every pieces.
+The second analysis keeps the shortest move in order that the piece doesn't travel too much all over the board.
+The third analysis is a random pick (if needed).

 - **AntiCrux.options.ai.handicap**